Diwali Foods 101: Best snacks and sweets in KL & Selangor for the festive season

 Sangeetha Veg Restaurant is a vegetarian haven, capable of charming even the staunchest carnivores with its mouthwatering array of dishes.
 Their dedication to crafting chaat – a beloved Indian snack – is palpable, emphasised by a special counter exclusively for it.

-This chaat counter recreates the lively ambience of India’s bustling street markets, offering a unique, immersive experience as you indulge in your snacks right there.
-A standout dish is the pani puri, a gastronomic delight packed with chickpeas, potatoes, yoghurt, and tangy tamarind chutney.
+This chaat counter recreates the lively ambiance of India’s bustling street markets, offering a unique, immersive experience as you indulge in your snacks right there.
+A standout dish is the pani puri, a gastronomic delight packed with chickpeas, potatoes, yogurt, and a tangy tamarind chutney.

 For a different taste, you might opt for the dahi puri, another popular choice which masterfully blends potato, pulses, chaat, and yoghurt into a memorable snack.